krlawrence/graph/README.md

 To read the latest snapshot of the book right away in a browser (HTML format) click [here](http://kelvinlawrence.net/book/Gremlin-Graph-Guide.html) or for a PDF version click [here](http://kelvinlawrence.net/book/Gremlin-Graph-Guide.pdf).
 You will find other formats including MOBI, EPUB and XML (Docbook) in the [releases](https://github.com/krlawrence/graph/releases)  section.
 Formal releases will be published about once a month assuming there is enough new material.
 If you want to see the absolute latest updates you can always browse the Asciidoc source file (Gremlin-Graph-Guide.adoc) in the /book folder.
 The PDF version is currently the "official" version, simply meaning it looks the best!

 **LATEST NEWS:**
-[Feb-11-2018] Revision 277 was just published in all formats.
+[Mar-28-2018] Revision 278 (TP 3.3.1) was just published in all formats.
 See [change history](https://github.com/krlawrence/graph/blob/master/ChangeHistory.md) for details.

 ## Releases and change history